FalseProphet214/Network-Test-Basic/README.md

 		- Research maybe only showing the longest ping time out duration times?
-	Look into adding a timer set by user to let the program be automated Look into additional data that may be useful in the report
+	Look into adding a timer set by user to let the program be automated Look into additional data that may be useful in the report Add code for user to name the report